ddrake/coeus-ngsolve/README.md

 ### Step 7

+Modules are an easy way for ensuring that environment variables such as `$PATH` and `$LD_LIBRARY_PATH` are set correctly for the process you want to perform.
+Usually you will want to have the modules `gcc-9.2.0`, and `intel` (for coeus) or `intel-18.0`  (for gaia) loaded before you start running a job.
+So-called 'private modules' are just a way of extending this functionality for software (such as the latest NGSolve) that is not installed on the Coeus.
+For more info on modules see [here](http://wiki.c2b2.columbia.edu/arcs/index.php/Cluster_Modules)

-Add private modules, depending on which cluster you are on:
+Add private modules for NGSolve, depending on which cluster you are on:

 ```
 cp -r $HOME/coeus_ngsolve/privatemodules_coeus $HOME/privatemodules